 From Gas to Frigid Solid

 It is well established fact that heated gas atoms or molecules move with great vigor.
-In fact, gas expands as energy increases.
+In fact, gas expands as energy increases, due to increased particle momentum.
 The reverse is also true.
 Cool a gas and it shrinks.
 Particle motion decreases.
+Particle momentum decreases.
 The atoms or molecules come closer together.
 At some point a liquid forms.

 Cool the liquid further and the result is a solid.
 Keep cooling the solid, and in theory it is possible to reach the coldest known temperature.
 That temperature is absolute zero degrees Kelvin.
 What happens then?
 Does all atomic or molecular motion stop?